karafka/karafka/README.md

 ## How does it work

-Karafka provides a higher-level abstraction that allows you to focus on your business logic development, instead of focusing on  implementing lower level abstration layers.
+Karafka provides a higher-level abstraction that allows you to focus on your business logic development, instead of focusing on implementing lower level abstraction layers.
 It provides developers with a set of tools that are dedicated for building multi-topic applications similarly to how Rails applications are being built.

 Karafka based applications can be easily deployed to any type of infrastructure, including those based on: